Alexander Technique teacher Rebecca Ferguson developed

 The AT and MAT require no skill or prior experience, and are accessible for all ages and abilities.
 What sets the AT and MAT apart from all other mind/body practices such as yoga is a gentle hands-on teaching method using subtle, guided touch and simple verbal directions.

-MAT was designed specifically to offer AT-based practices to clients who typically might not have access to AT lessons and classes, such as
+MAT was designed specifically to offer AT-based practices to clients who typically might not have access to AT lessons and classes, including cancer survivors, or persons in treatment for drugs and alcohol, and co-occurring disorders.

 Clients often quickly experience benefits when using MAT practices, including: relaxation; mood elevation; calming and increased sense of self-awareness and engagement.
 Clients are provided with easy, self-directed practices they can immediately use on their own.